fbpx

 A look at four of the most common types of dementia as well as how joining a support group could be a huge benefit for a family member or caregiver.
 For outstanding information, support, and the knowledge that you are not alone, finding a support group in a memory care community is a wise choice.
 The environment is safe and comfortable, and you will be surrounded by those who can help you improve your coping skills, as well as give you a sense of control over your family’s situation.

-Older woman with dementia setting down speaking with on how to get support
+Older woman with dementia speaking with caregiver on how to get support

 5 Minute Read